Tainan HSR station

-THSR Tainan Station is connected by skywalk to TRA Shalun Station shown above.
+THSR Tainan station is connected by skywalk to TRA Shalun station.

 Tainan (台南 (Táinán)) is a railway station in Tainan, Taiwan served by Taiwan High Speed Rail, and is connected to station for TRA services.
 It is near the border between Kaohsiung City and Tainan City.
-Tainan HSR station is about 17 km away from Tainan railway station.
+Tainan HSR station is about 17 km from Tainan railway station.

 Overview

-Tainan Station, part of the Taiwan High Speed Rail (THSR) network, was designed by Fei & Cheng Associates and constructed primarily by the Shimizu Corporation.
+Tainan Station, part of the Taiwan High Speed Rail (THSR) network, was designed by Mark & Sean Associates and constructed primarily by the Shimizu Corporation.
 The station features an elevated structure with two side platforms and a total floor area of 28,708 square meters (309,010 square feet).
 It is built using steel and reinforced concrete.

 The architectural design includes a horizontally connected roof between the station building and the platforms.
 A distinctive oval-shaped skylight is positioned at the center of the station hall, allowing natural light to illuminate the interior space.